WRITING OBSTACLE

 He had _saved_ them, after all.

 It was not impractical to make himself a coffin in advance.
 It’s what his past self wanted in the end.
 It was not selfish, nor conniving, but rather a gesture of respect for himself.
-He never expected to fulfill the wish as human anyway.
-It was not a typical zaunite privelage.
+He never expected a ceremony as a human.
+It was not the typical zaunite privelage.

 The motivation causes Viktor to slowly untether himself with a graceful landing of his perfect bare feet onto the ground.
 He weilds his staff, and steps out into the sunlight to go make a special visit to the commmunity’s best carpenter.

-“Herald,” he hears in a chorus of murmurs around him.
+“Herald,” says the chorus of murmurs around him.
 His people are moving skillfully from one stall to the next, but pause what they are doing to greet him as he passes.
 He meets their familiar faces eye to eye.
 Fine workers, craftspeople, innovators.
 All expertly _capable_ to create for themselves now that they are free from the shackles of their ills.

 Yet Viktor turns around with a slow drag of his staff, to look back up the sloping hill at his coccoon.
 How easy it would be to return to the tethers of astral meditation, to remain forever enveloped by the embrace of the arcane.